What to Include in a Scope of Work

 A scope of work is like THE RULE BOOK of a project.
-Irrespective of the kind of project or the size and duration of a project's life cycle, every business project requires a scope statement or scope of work.
-It is not an easy task outlining a scope of work as there are many variables that influence a project, many deliverables to carry out, and many projected expectations to accomplish.
-A project manager is ideally situated to draft out the scope of work statement, and hence the art of writing a scope of work for a project is one of the essential skills project managers should master.
+Irrespective of the kind of project or the size and duration of a project’s life cycle, every business project requires a scope statement or scope of work.
+It is not an easy task outlining a scope of work (SOW) as there are many variables that influence a project, many deliverables to carry out, and many projected expectations to accomplish.
+A project manager is ideally situated to draft out the SOW statement, and hence the art of writing one for a project is one of the essential skills project managers should master.

 Writing a Scope of Work

 Every project manager should know how to write a scope of work for a project.
 Since it is the main official document that initiates the start of the project and guides it along its different phases, it should outline features such as deliverables, resources, projections, manpower, cost and schedule.
 Mixing and matching all these factors in their right proportions can be a task and hence it should be done in a sequenced, orderly and precisely clear manner.

 Objectives: What are the objectives of the project?
 Why is a project initiated in the first place?
 Is it some new, innovative idea that might grab the market and be a total profit for the organization?
 Does it have some potential financial gain?
 Is it a collaborative idea of many stakeholders for some common goal?
 Answers to these questions highlight the reason for launching the project and defining the end results.
 As in the above image, the scope of work highlights the construction of a Mall to accommodate 20 stores of 20,000 square feet each.
 The objective or goal of the project is clear.
 It states exactly what it wants to achieve.